College of Security Studies

 Transnational Security Cooperation (TSC), for senior executives

-An intensive program for current leaders on the upward track for more senior positions of significant national (and possibly international) responsibility.
-Designed for Asia-Pacific senior security practitioners from whole of government and society at the ambassador/vice-minister ( one- to four-star military) level.
+TSC is an intensive program for current leaders on the upward track for more senior positions of significant national (and possibly international) responsibility.
+The course is designed for Asia-Pacific senior security practitioners from whole of government and society at the ambassador/vice-minister (one- to four-star military) level.
 The intent is to replicate a forum consisting of practitioners who influence security cooperation at the highest levels.
 Curriculum emphasizes the impact of change in the region, as well as capacities – – leader and institutional – – to manage change.
-The course integrates a challenging program of guest speakers, along with interactive seminar workshop dialogues and collective action-planning.
+The course integrates a challenging program of interactive presentations, seminar workshop dialogues and action-planning.
 Course attendees join an expanded network of contacts among regional security practitioners that include their fellow classmates and APCSS faculty, as well as a regional “community of interest” via a dedicated web portal used by APCSS alumni and others.

 Advanced Security Cooperation (ASC)